 Were protectable elements copied?
-Fair use?
+(Fair use?)

 Factors that Can Affect Ownership

+- Employee?

-- Employee? - Nationality of the Author? - Work for Hire? - Publication: If / When / Where Work Was published? - If Published before 1989 Was There © Notice? - Was Work Transferred?
-Can Transfer Be Terminated?
+- Nationality of the Author?

+- Work for hire?

+- Publication: If / When / Where Work Was published?

+- If published before 1989, was there a © notice?

+- Was ownership transferred?

+- Can that transfer be terminated?

-Issues for Transactions
+Issues for Transactions • Ownership:

-Ownership:

 If your client does not own the rights, make sure they get the rights to do what they need to do (license, assignment, etc.).
-If ownership is unclear:
+If ownership is unclear: Protection: